 Another one of the reasons to hire an intervention specialist is because they’re knowledgeable in addiction and can provide information to the individual and their loved ones about the disease.
 Many people aren’t fully aware of what addiction is and how it can affect a person’s health and character.
 People may do things they normally wouldn’t because of substance abuse.
 A CIP can explain the repercussions of addiction and why treatment is important.

-As a CIP and recovery advocate for Banyan Treatment Centers, Brandon travels the country assisting those combatting addiction through the intervention process.
+As a CIP and recovery advocate for Redemption Addiction Treatment Centers, Brandon travels the country assisting those combatting addiction through the intervention process.
 He has completed the necessary coursework and is certified to help people take the first step in their recovery journey.